hmandadap/illumio-log-parser/README.md

 ## Features
 - Reads a lookup table in CSV format with columns for destination port, protocol, and tag.
 - Processes flow logs, matching each entry against the lookup table to determine the appropriate tag.
-- The program handles case insensitivity by converting the protocol field to lowercase before performing lookups.
+- The program handles case insensitivity by converting the protocol field and tag field to lowercase before performing lookups.
 - Generates an output file with counts of matches for each tag and each port/protocol combination.

 ## Requirements